maxgray7-dev/RecipeBook/README.md

 # Code

-This was my first experience of coding in JavaScript on my own.
-I found this project quite interesting but challenging.
-It required a lot of information to re-read, re-watch, and to be practiced before implemented.
-This project required from me to search for additional sources, codes and and rewatch some videos for multiple times.
-I know now the principle but I have to practice much more and continue learning.
+This is my first project on Django.
+It feelt very challenging and has a lot of options and allows to build quite progessional websites.
+Combining Django with other apps brings allows to reach unbelievable results.
+I learbed that Bootstrap, Crispyforms, Summernote, SQL, Cloudinary and other additions - can add project very interesting futures.
+Nevertheless, I would say this is also quite complicated project was for me and I feel that If I had more time and opportunities to dive deeper it might allow me to create things that I can't even imagine today.
+Options are limitless.
+I hope in future I will have a chance to worl and learn more about it.

 # Acknowledgement

-In this chapter I would like to express my gratitude to Code Institute for providing essentialand detailed information about JavaScript materials.
-It was very helpful when I could learn and peactice.
-Also, Thank you very much Stefania Frustagli who inspired me and supported me during the time I was writing the code.
+In this chapter I would like to express my gratitude to people who were helping and supporting me.
+I found for now that this is one of the most difficult tasks I ever done.